mahdiabdollahpour/Neural-Dialogue-System/README.md

 Using state_is_tuple in char level

-printing number of trainable parameter
+printing number of trainable parameter ==> done

 running word level with new changes

+using estimator

+converting string data to indexes takes long